Anaminus/rbxmk/doc/formats.md

 - NumberRange
 - Rect

-Additionally, any Stringlike value is encoded as a string, and any Numberlike value is encoded as a double.
+Additionally, any Stringable value is encoded as a string, and any Numberable value is encoded as a double.

 This format has no options.